How to Clean a Canvas Bag

 - If your canvas bags have specific shapes, stuff them with tissue papers when you do not use them, so they will keep their shape up.
 Always use white tissue paper as magazines and newspapers can lead to ink and color transfers.

 - Never store handbags in plastic bags, as they can encourage mold and mildew growth.
-Use an old pillowcase or a cotton laundry bag to prevent dust from accumulating during off-season storage.
+Use an old pillowcase or a canvas laundry bag to prevent dust from accumulating during off-season storage.
 Make sure there is enough air reaching your canvas bags.

 - If you’ve just bought new canvas bags, or you finished adorning and styling your favorite tote bag, use a protective spray to treat new canvas and ward off stains.